jpolo/laptop/README.md

 # Laptop initialization script

+The main goal of this project is to help developers to focus on delivering value instead of struggling with the workstation configuration.

-Laptop is a *one-liner* script that will configure a workstation for mobile and web development.
+The solution provided is a *one-liner* script that will fully configure a workstation for mobile and web development.

 Its core values are :

-- Automated : provide all *required* tools with almost no manual action
+- 🤖 Automated : provide all *required* tools with almost no manual action
-- Safe : multiple runs should always work
+- ✅ Safe : multiple runs should always work
-- Opiniated yet Customizable : some configurations might not suit everybody, but for most people it will provide a great working experience.
+- 🧑‍🏫 Opiniated yet Customizable : some configurations might not suit everybody, but for most people it will provide a great working experience.
 When possible, provide a simple way to customize/override setup

 ## Launch installation